Information, Terms and Conditions

 Confirming your booking

-Providing your chosen holiday is available and we have received your booking form (where applicable) and all appropriate payments, we will send our Confirmation Invoice to you (if booking direct) or your travel agent.
+Providing your chosen holiday is available and we have received your booking form (where applicable) and all appropriate payments, we will send our Confirmation Invoice to you (if booking direct) or your travel agent (if booking through them).
 Note: it may not be possible to confirm your flight details at this point.
 If so, these will be confirmed to you at a later date.

 Your electronic cruise documents are emailed directly to you or to your travel agent as early as 50 days prior to your sailing.
 We no longer issue paper tickets.
 Your reservation must be finalised and paid in full in order to receive your documentation.

 We will require a deposit to secure your booking within 7 days of making your booking (or full payment if booking within 70 days of departure).
 On some cruises the deposit may be required on the day of booking or within 1–7 days of making the booking.
 After this time if your deposit has not been paid then your booking will be automatically cancelled.

 Deposit amounts vary by cruise duration as follows:

 Celebrity Cruises offers promotional pricing that will incur a non-refundable deposit.
 Please refer to the terms and conditions of the relevant promotion for further details at the time of booking.